robinbramdata/futurejobsai/jobs/executive-leader.md

 **Risks**

+1. Goal Bias
-1. Research Proprietary and owners do not get paid
+2. Research Proprietary and owners do not get paid
-2. Incorrect Information
+3. Incorrect Information
-3. Privacy of person entering the information and privacy of the information entered
+4. Privacy of person entering the information and privacy of the information entered
-4. Algorithimic discrimination protection regarding suggestions tailored to me
+5. Algorithimic discrimination protection regarding suggestions tailored to me
-5. Explanation of recommendations
+6. Explanation of recommendations
-6. Eliminate 30% of Human work
+7. Eliminate 30% of Human work